bakubay/systematically-improving-rag/docs/workshops/chapter1.md

 "Which vector database should I use?" gets asked in every office hours.
 Here's my take based on real deployments.

+!!! danger "Common Mistake: The Big Pile of Records Anti-Pattern"
+    **The Problem:** Putting all user data in one giant index with filters for access control.

+    **Real Impact:**
+    - **Security risk:** User data commingled with only filters protecting it
+    - **Reduced recall:** Filters waste compute budget on irrelevant nodes, reducing accuracy
+    - **Performance issues:** Writing to giant indexes is expensive

+    **The Fix (Anton, ChromaDB):** Use denormalized approach - one index per user per data source.
+Modern vector DBs make this cheap.
+Benefits:
+    - True data isolation
+    - Better recall (no wasted compute on filtered nodes)
+    - Faster writes
+    - Different embedding models per data type

 ### Understanding Your Requirements

+!!! warning "Don't Ignore Lexical Search"
+    **The Problem:** Teams default to semantic search only and struggle with exact matches.

+    **When Semantic Fails (John Berryman):**
+    - Product IDs, SKUs, model numbers
+    - People's names and proper nouns
+    - Specific phrases and exact quotes
+    - Niche jargon not in embedding training data
+    - Efficient filtering (semantic filters are clunky)

+    **The Solution:** Hybrid search combining lexical (BM25) + semantic:
+    - Lexical handles exact matches and filtering
+    - Semantic handles meaning and synonyms
+    - Combined scoring gives best of both
+    - 15-30% better recall in most real-world cases

+    **Why This Matters (from Exa/Will Bryk):** Traditional search engines were built for humans using simple keyword queries.
+AI systems can generate complex, precise queries that specify exactly what they need.
+Hybrid search bridges both worlds—handling simple keyword lookups AND complex semantic understanding.

+    **Query complexity spectrum:**

+    - **Simple**: "GPT-3 paper" → Lexical works fine
+    - **Moderate**: "papers about transformers" → Semantic helps (synonyms, concepts)
+    - **Complex**: "papers with experiment setup similar to another paper" → Semantic essential

+    **The key insight:** Your search system should match your query distribution.
+Analyze your actual queries—if users mostly search by ID/name, lexical might be enough.
+If they ask conceptual questions, you need semantic search.
+Most real systems need both.

 First, figure out: